University Counseling Center

 To assist in the transition from the role of student to professional, UCC offers gradually increasing responsibility and participation in all aspects of the following services:

-UCC specializes in the provision and training of psychotherapy, particularly time-limited psychodynamic psychotherapy.
+UCC specializes in the provision and training of psychotherapy.
 UCC’s unique approach to therapy combines the ability to be both deep and brief without sacrificing one for the other.
-There is a limit on the number of sessions, although the internship allows for several cases to be seen on a longer term basis.
+There is a limit on the number of sessions, although the internship allows for two cases at a given time to be seen on a longer term basis.
 Training also emphasizes implementing empirically validated treatments, such as CBT, when appropriate.
 We believe that delivering high quality and in-depth treatment to various patient populations in a time-effective manner is an essential activity for the professional psychologist.
 Quick and accurate assessments are built into treatment from the first meeting.
 The highly motivated and verbal population we serve affords interns a clearer view of an individual’s dynamics and the opportunity to see change within a brief period of time.
 Interns gradually work up to a full caseload.
 The ratio of supervision hours to clinical hours starts out high and gradually decreases with time.

 Assessment and Diagnostic Skills

 Interns develop their assessment and diagnostic skills through a variety of means.
 Quick and accurate assessments must be made during initial interviews.
 Interns will learn to assess clients’ suitability for short-term work or group therapy, develop a working focus for brief treatment, and manage individuals in acute distress or crisis.
-Interns learn to assess symptoms and functioning using clinical interviews, a symptom checklist (OQ-45), a personality inventory (PAI).
+Interns learn to assess symptoms and functioning using clinical interviews, the Counseling Center Assessment of Psychological Symptoms (CCAPS), and a personality inventory (PAI).
 Interns become skilled in diagnosis and conceptualizations that inform treatment planning within our brief model.

 In addition, UCC provides opportunities for interns to become familiar and competent with psychopharmacologic issues.
 This includes evaluating a client’s need for psychopharmacological interventions, making a proper referral, and assessing the effectiveness of a regimen.
 Interns become familiar with the range of psychotropic medications available, what diagnoses and symptoms can be effectively treated with medications, specific side-effects, and treatment implications.